forresty/forresty.github.com/source/_posts/2012-12-03-prototypal.markdown

 });
 ```

-I only have a vague idea about prototype chaining in JavaScript.
+I only have a vague idea about prototype chaining in JavaScript, that's when an object failed to find a property in itself it will start to look it up in its prototype, and prototype's prototype and then all the way up to the top.

 The codes above implements a `superior` function which mimics the `super` in OO world on the object prototype thus enables it on ALL objects, thus making following codes possible:

 ### Code Sample #2
 ```javascript